Iraq entry requirements for Myanmar passport holders

 Apply before travel

-Apply for an Iraqi eVisa at the official portal before you fly.
+Apply for an Iraqi eVisa at the official portal before departure.
 Processing takes a few business days — do not book non-refundable flights until approved.
-Print the approval letter and carry it with your passport.Apply for eVisaRequired
+Print the eVisa approval letter and carry it with your passport.Apply for eVisaRequired

 Valid passport

-Your passport must be valid for the entire duration of your stay in Iraq.
-Airlines at check-in will verify this — if your passport expires before you leave, you will be denied boarding.Required
+Your passport must be valid for the entire period you intend to stay in Iraq.
+Airlines at check-in will verify this before issuing a boarding pass.Required

 Return or onward ticket